(byoo DES oh nide)

 • Impaired adrenal suppression in patients transferred from other glucocorticoids: Monitor patients transferred from systemic corticosteroids to corticosteroids with lower systemic effects (eg rectal foam), since steroid withdrawal, including benign intracranial hypertension or acute adrenal suppression, may occur.
 Replacement of systemic corticosteroids with rectal foam may unmask allergies (eg, rhinitis and eczema) previously controlled by systemic drug.
 Adrenocortical function monitoring may be required in these patients; reduce dose cautiously.

 • Immunosuppression: Prolonged use of corticosteroids may also increase the incidence of secondary infection, mask acute infection (including fungal infections), prolong or exacerbate viral infections, or limit response to vaccines.
 Exposure to chickenpox should be avoided; if exposed, therapy with varicella zoster immune globulin (VZIG) or pooled intravenous immunoglobulin (IVIG) may be needed; antivirals may be needed if chickenpox develops.
 Exposure to measles may require pooled intramuscular immunoglobulin use.
 Corticosteroids should not be used to treat ocular herpes simplex.
 Corticosteroids should not be used for viral hepatitis.
 Close observation is required in patients with latent tuberculosis and/or TB reactivity; restrict use in active TB (only in conjunction with antituberculosis treatment).
-Use of Entocort enema [Canadian product] in patients with active TB is contraindicated.

 • Cardiovascular disease: Use with caution in patients with hypertension, acute coronary disease, or limited cardiac reserve.